trucomanx-formulation/BslLuxLevel/revision.md

 The purpose of these two tests is to observe the behavior of the indices in two cases; one with an activity homogeneous level in space and time, and another with a heterogeneous activity.
-Thus, given that the paper activity test and the ink drying test are independent events, without comparison between them self, your sampling frequencies are different.
+Thus, given that the paper activity test and the ink drying test are independent events, without comparison between them self, your sampling frequencies are different, and selected according to the best behavior of the curves, being more appropriate higher sampling frequencies for the ink drying test.

 #2.
 When defining σ and μ matrices [Eqs.
 (1) y (2)] authors should clarify that both are matrices
 #and involved operations should be performed element by element (as is detailed in Ref.
 [11]).